cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 * Suggest new set of ideal parent figures for each significant behavioral or state shift in the treatment session
 * Patient's overall experience approximates continuous IPF responsiveness

-### Therapists of disorganized patients benefit from understanding the different forms of dissociation that such patients might manifest.
-Van der Hart, Ni

 **Understanding Dissociation and Structural Dissociation in Therapy**

 - ***Van der Hart et al.* **(2004) argued against the distinction between two types of dissociation**: dissociative shifts in consciousness and structural dissociation.